interlay/interbtc-spec/polkabtc-spec/docs/source/spec/issue.rst

     - ``issue.griefingCollateral`` is the griefing collateral provided by the user
     - ``issue.amount`` is the ``amount`` provided as input
     - ``issue.requester`` is the user's account
-    - ``issue.btcAddress`` the Bitcoin address of the Vault as returned in step 3
+    - ``issue.btcAddress`` the Bitcoin address of the vault as returned in step 3

 8. Issue the ``RequestIssue`` event with the ``issueId``, the ``requester`` account, ``amount``, ``vault``, and ``btcAddress``.